efene/efene.github.io/source/quickstart.rst

 this will compile the tests and run the tests for you.

-that's it, now you can make changes, run *./rebar3 efene compile* again and keep going.
+that's it, now you can make changes, run *./rebar3 ct* again and keep going.